Governor Wolf Announces New Investment in Electrical Industry Apprenticeships in Central Pennsylvania

 The Pre-Apprentice and Apprenticeship Program works to increase apprenticeship availability to Pennsylvania employers to assist them with their talent recruitment and development.
 Funding is provided to eligible applicants for the purpose of reaching the goal of increasing apprenticeship accessibility across the state.
 Eligible uses of funds include expenses related to instruction that complements on-the-job learning.

-For more information about the Pre-Apprentice and Apprenticeship Grant Program and other economic development programs, visit the DCED website.
+For more information about the Pre-Apprentice and Apprenticeship Grant Program and other economic development programs, visit the Department of Community and Economic Development website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.